zaandahl/mercat/README.md

 source.
 You may also need to install the packages one at a time if there are any compilation errors.

+If you use OS X you will need to install the latest version of XQuartz (www.xquartz.org) for the Cairo library (this provides printing functionality to m_interactive)

 ## Installing MERCAT from GitHub
 You need the devtools package for R to install MERCAT from GitHub:
 > install.packages("devtools")

-After you have installed devtools you can install MERCAT with the following
-commands:
 > library(devtools)

+After you have installed devtools you can install MERCAT and the corresponding vignette with the following commands:

+> install.packages("knitr")

-> install_github("zaandahl/mercat", build_opts = c("--no-resave-data", "--no-manual"))
+> install_github("zaandahl/mercat", build_vignettes = TRUE, force = TRUE)

-If you do not wish to install the vignette you can use:
+If you do not wish to install the vignette you can simply use:
 > install_github("zaandahl/mercat")

 ## Installing MERCAT from a source tarfile